senchalabs/docs-i18n/guides/layouts/README.md

 		]
 	});

-If our Container was 300px tall, the first panel (flex: 1) will be 100px tall, and the second (flex: 2) will be 200px tall.
+If our Container was 300px tall, the first panel (flex: 1) would be 100px tall, and the second (flex: 2) would be 200px tall.
 See the {@link Ext.layout.VBox VBox documentation} for more examples.

 ## Card Layout

-Sometimes you want to show several screens worth of information but you've only got a small screen to work with.
+Sometimes you want to show several information screens information on a small device screen.
 TabPanels and Carousels both enable you to see one screen of many at a time, and underneath they both use a Card Layout.

-Card Layout takes the size of the Container it is applied to and sizes the currently active item to fill the Container completely.
-It then hides the rest of the items, allowing you to change which one is currently visible but only showing one at once:
+Card Layout takes the size of the Container it is applied to and sizes the currently active item so as to completely fill the Container.
+It then hides the rest of the items, allowing you to change which one is currently visible, but only showing one at once:

 {@img card.jpg}

-Here the gray box is our Container, and the blue box inside it is the currently active card.
+In the previous image, the gray box is the Container, and the blue box inside it is the currently active card.
 The three other cards are hidden from view, but can be swapped in later.
-While it's not too common to create Card layouts directly, you can do so like this:
+While it is not very common to create Card layouts directly, you can do this as follows:

 	var panel = Ext.create('Ext.Panel', {
 		layout: 'card',